top of page

 The two-body problem: Resolving embryo maternal-paternal centromere asymmetry.

 Due to vastly different gametogenesis programs the two parental genomes are separated, (“two-bodies”) after fertilization and have considerable epigenetic asymmetry.
 Consistent with this, the mom and dad genomes have dramatically different centromere strengths.
-This presents a challenge to embryos as maternal-paternal centromere asymmetry causes genome instability.
-We will explore how embryos overcome this fundamental problem by addressing the following:

 How are parental centromeric epigenetic differences resolved in embryos to maintain epigenome integrity?